 1986 Act agricultural tenancies

-Agricultural tenancies agreed before 1 September 1995 are known as 1986 Act tenancies, or are sometimes referred to as Full Agricultural Tenancies.
-Generally, tenancies granted under the 1986 Act have lifetime security of tenure.
+Agricultural tenancies agreed before 1 September 1995 are known as 1986 Act Tenancies.
+They’re also sometimes referred to as Full Agricultural Tenancies (FATs) or Agricultural Holdings Act tenancies (AHAs).

 - making or planting water meadows